Let’s just get this part out of the way first, shall we? No, you shouldn’t be studying on a beach with a mojito. Sorry.

 As computers, smartphones, and technology continue to integrate themselves into more and more of our day-to-day life, our brains are adapting to help accommodate the massive amounts of information we are constantly receiving.
 Research shows that now, when we read anything, we are skimming the words.
 We are skimming through paragraphs.
 Our brains are working to find the main point of whatever we’re looking at…while filtering out anything unimportant.

 (Did you read everything in the paragraph above?
-Or skim it for the point?)
+Or skim it for the main point?)

 It’s also worth noting that if you’re here, you are likely studying to be an insurance claims adjuster.
 That makes thoroughly reading and comprehending information even more important.
-Being an adjuster means paying attention to the small, but important details.
+Being an adjuster means paying attention to the small but vital details in a claim.
 Missing something can lead to mistakes that will get your claims kicked back to you, or negatively affect the policyholders and insurance companies who are depending on you.

 AdjusterPro Tip: Our courses are organized into manageable modules to help create a natural cycle of work and breaks.

-- The Rule of 52 and 17: pretty self-explanatory – 52 minutes of focused work followed by a 17-minute break.
+The Rule of 52 and 17 is pretty self-explanatory.
+You put in 52 minutes of focused work and then follow it with a 17-minute break.

 Force yourself to take a real break at least once an hour.
 Get up and move around.
 Make some tea.
 Grab some food.
 Go outside and walk for a few minutes.
 Shoot some hoops.
 But no matter what you do, you need to change your scenery.
 Your elementary teachers had this one right: a quick recess will recharge your focus and comprehension.

-This is the main challenge for every student of every age, and unfortunately the computer has not helped us here either.
+Retaining and recalling information is the main challenge for every student of every age, and unfortunately, the computer has not helped us here either.
 Research shows we do not retain digital information as well as printed information.
 But there are some things we can do to help us remember.